Here To Explore Our World

 One night, we took a short stroll to the perimeter of the cemetery and took some interesting photographs.

-After we checked, we drove back to Asilomar.
+After we checked out, we drove back to Asilomar.
 This time, with Luna in her carrier bag.

 This area is the ancestral territory of the Esselen and Rumsen nations.
 Here sits the Asilomar State Beach.
 From Asilomar Natural Dune Preserve you can walk the boardwalk that is quarter of a mile long.